Qataghan Province

 From the 19th century to 1963 Qataghan and neighboring Badakhshan Province were united into a single province called Qataghan-Badakhshan Province.
 It was ruled by a single governor and was divided into two separate provinces in 1963.
 The capital of Qataghan Province was Baghlan, now a city in the north of Baghlan Province.

 Etymology

 Historian William Maley stated that the removal of the term "Qataghan" upon the division of the area was part of a deliberate process to remove ethnic identities from administrative names, drawing a comparison with the division and renaming of Hazarajat, homeland of the ethnic Hazaras.

 Music

 Qataghani style songs were born in Qataghan Province.

 Population

-Large population of Qataghani people are in Baghlan the capital of Qataghan province living into Darah Nikpai.
+Large population of Qataghan people are in Baghlan, the capital of Qataghan province living into Darah Nikpai.

 Economy

-Mostly rice farming, since 2003 people starting grapes farming, there are also few gold mines in Baghlan.
+Mostly rice farming is practiced in the area; since 2003 people have also starting grapes farming.
+There are also a few gold mines in Baghlan.